The Hamiltonian formalism of the Inverse Problem: Integrability of Linear Systems

-\begin{defn} An integrable system $(X_1,\ldots,X_p,F_1,\ldots,F_q)$ is called {\it Hamiltonian integrable} on a manifold $M$ equipped with one of presymplectic, poisson, Dirac or big-isotropic structures if there exist $H_1,\ldots,H_q\in C^\infty$ such that for any $i=1,\ldots,q$ the vector field $X_i$ is Hamiltonian with respect to the geometric structure that $M$ is equipped with, having $H_i$ as Hamiltonian, i.e. for any $i=1,\ldots,q$: \begin{itemize} \item[-] On a presymplectic manifold $(M,\omega)$: $d H_i=\omega^\sharp(X_i)$. \item[-] On a poisson manifold $(M,\pi)$: $X_i=\pi^\sharp(d H_i)$. \item[-] On Dirac$\backslash$big-isotropic manifold $(M,L)$: $(X_i,d H_i)\in L$. \end{itemize} A vector field $X$ on a manifold $M$ is called {\it Hamiltonian integrable} if there is a Hamiltonian integrable system $(X_1,\ldots,X_p,F_1,\ldots, F_q)$ of some type $(p, q)$ on M with $X_1=X$. \end{defn} Interested readers are referred to~\cite{zung-action-angle} for more details on action-angle variables for presymplectic, poisson and Dirac structures.
-For big-isotropic structures, we are not aware of any work on action-angle variable or even on integrable systems on them.
-Regarding Hamiltonian integrable systems on big-isotropic manifolds we use the same definition as Dirac one.
-We also believe that the results of \cite{zung-action-angle} can be proved easily for big-isotropic structure as well but it is beyond the scope of this work.
+\begin{defn} An integrable system $(X_1,\ldots,X_p,F_1,\ldots,F_q)$ is called {\it Hamiltonian integrable} on a manifold $M$ equipped with a big-isotropic structures $L$ if there exist $H_1,\ldots,H_q\in C^\infty$ such that $(X_i,d H_i)\in L,\,\, i=1,\ldots,q.$ A vector field $X$ is called {\it Hamiltonian integrable} if there exists a Hamiltonian integrable system $(X_1,\ldots,X_p,F_1,\ldots, F_q)$ of some type $(p, q)$ with $X_1=X$. \end{defn} Existence of action-angle variables for a Hamiltonian integrable system having a presymplectic, Poisson or Dirac structure as underlying geometry is proven in \cite{zung-action-angle}.
+We are not aware of any work on the action-angle variable in the case of a big-isotropic structure which is not Dirac, but we believe that the results of \cite{zung-action-angle} can easily be extended for big-isotropic structures which are not Dirac.
+We now state and prove the main result of this section. \begin{theorem} Every linear Hamiltonian system, $X=Bu$, is Hamiltonian integrable in the sense of Definition~\ref{def:integrable-hamiltonian}. \end{theorem} \begin{proof} As in Section~\ref{sec:linear-vector-fields}, by virtue of Remark~\ref{normalizing-to-jordan}, we consider the matrix $B$ in the form~\eqref{B-in-jordan-form}.
+The proof is divided in several parts and each part deals with an specific diagonal block of $B$.
+It is clear that proving the theorem for each diagonal block separately would yield the proof for $B$.
+In each part we proceed in the following way:

-\begin{defn} We will refer to \begin{itemize} \item[$1)$] A matrix $T_{m\times n}$ as {\it upper triangular Toeplitz matrix associated to real eigenvalues} if for $m=n$, it is upper triangular with the same values along bands i.e.